tarstutorials/vrsensorint/docs/_sources/content/m1/unity_orientation.rst.txt

 .. youtube:: V8K47wKSYRM

-**[Click on the above video for our YouTube tutorial on Creating a New Unity Project.
-See code below]**
+**[Click on the above video for our YouTube tutorial going through the Game Controller Script in our mobile app.]**

 .. literalinclude:: ../../scripts/GameController.cs